September 10 - 11, 2020

 - Participate from Where it is Convenient for You

 - Urubek, John

-READ through all the information listed below before selecting the "Register Now" button for details on timing, materials, required equipment, education credit (including virtual and out-of-state), etc.
+READ through all the information listed below before selecting the "Register Now" button for details on timing, required equipment, virtual and out-of-state CE approvals, etc.

 To view additional offerings sponsored by the Northern California Chapter